 Yoonmi NamSouth Korean, b.
 1974

-Yoonmi Nam was born and raised in Seoul, South Korea.
-She received a BFA in Printmaking from Hong-Ik University in Seoul, Korea.
+Born and raised in Seoul, South Korea, Yoonmi received a BFA in Printmaking from Hong-Ik University in Seoul, Korea.
 She moved to the United States to study at the Rhode Island School of Design, where she received an MFA in Painting/Printmaking in 2000.
-Yoonmi has received grants and awards to support her creative research and travel.
-Some notable ones include, a Solo Exhibition Award from The Print Center in Philadelphia, MI-LAB Artist Residency Award in Japan, The Hall Center Creative Work Fellowship at The University of Kansas, and the Ngwang Choephel Fellowship from the U.S. State Department.
-Her work has been shown both nationally and internationally including countries such as Japan, New Zealand, Scotland, Korea, Germany, Poland, Mexico, Bulgaria, Italy, Sweden, and Paraguay.
-Yoonmi has taught at RISD, Providence, RI and Washington University in St. Louis, MO.
+Yoonmi has received grants and awards to support her studio practice and travel.
+Some notable achievements include, a Solo Exhibition Award from The Print Center in Philadelphia, MI-LAB Artist Residency Award in Japan, The Hall Center Creative Work Fellowship at The University of Kansas, and the Ngwang Choephel Fellowship from the U.S. State Department.
+Her work is in the collections of the RISD Museum, RI; Spencer Museum of Art, KS; and the Beach Museum of Art, KS; among others, and has been shown both nationally and internationally including countries such as Japan, New Zealand, Scotland, Korea, Germany, Poland, Mexico, Bulgaria, Italy, Sweden, and Paraguay.
+Yoonmi has taught at RISD and Washington University in St. Louis.
 Currently, she teaches at the University of Kansas, where she has been a faculty member since 2001.